ethereum/ethereum-org-website/src/content/guides/index.md

 ## Getting started

-1. [How to: "Register" an Ethereum account](how-to-register-an-ethereum-account/) - You will learn that you need a wallet app and the guide will show you where to find one.
+1. [How to: "Register" an Ethereum account](/guides/how-to-register-an-ethereum-account/) - You will learn that you need a wallet app and the guide will show you where to find one.

 2. [How to: Use a wallet](/guides/how-to-use-a-wallet/) - An introduction to basic features of any wallet and how to use them.

 ## Security basics
-1. [How to: Revoke smart contract access to your crypto funds](how-to-revoke-token-access/) - If you suddenly see a transaction in your wallet that you did not initiate, this guide will teach you how to prevent that from hapening again.
+1. [How to: Revoke smart contract access to your crypto funds](/guides/how-to-revoke-token-access/) - If you suddenly see a transaction in your wallet that you did not initiate, this guide will teach you how to prevent that from hapening again.

 ## Efficiency
-1. [How to: Bridge tokens to layer 2](how-to-use-a-bridge/) - Are Ethereum transactions too costly?
+1. [How to: Bridge tokens to layer 2](/guides/how-to-use-a-bridge/) - Are Ethereum transactions too costly?
 Consider moving to Ethereum scaling solutions called layer 2s.
+2. [How to: Swap tokens](/guides/how-to-swap-tokens/) - Do you want to exchange your tokens for a different one?
+A simple guide how to di that.